• Features

 It’s fair to say then that both are reputable email marketing software solutions with practical features to help your business achieve growth.

 Brevo offers CRM and sales pipeline tools alongside email marketing.
-Small and medium businesses choose Brevo when they need integrated business tools, not just marketing automation.
+Small and medium businesses choose Brevo for its integrated business tools, not just marketing automation.

-Omnisend builds every feature around ecommerce workflows, including cart recovery, product recommendations, and purchase-based segmentation.
-Fast-growing online stores like Hallmark Cards Australia or ModCloth, an American online clothing retailer, rely on Omnisend’s pre-built automations to target customers at optimal moments.
+Omnisend builds every feature around ecommerce, including automations such as cart recovery, product recommendations, and purchase-based segmentation.
+Fast-growing online stores like Hallmark Cards Australia rely on Omnisend to target customers at optimal moments.

 Omnisend vs. Brevo: A side-by-side comparison